What is Big Tech?

 Despite the controversies surrounding Big Tech, these companies continue to grow and expand their reach.
 They are involved in a wide range of industries, from retail and e-commerce to search and advertising, and are investing heavily in cutting-edge technologies such as artificial intelligence, machine learning, and the Internet of Things.

-Popular Examples of Big Tech
+History of the Term Big Tech

 The Big Five: dominant players in their respective areas of technology: artificial intelligence, e-commerce, online advertising, consumer electronics, cloud computing, computer software, media streaming, smart home, self-driving cars, and social networking.